TiendaNube/admin-app-sample/react/README.md

 - Listing page
 - Forms page
 - Layout of pages in 2 columns
-- Navigation to an option of the Administrator
+- Navigation to a section of the Administrator
 - URL synchronization
 - Mobile mode